hackgvl/trolley-tracker-api-dot-net/README.md

   Suggest **ManageTrolley@yeahthattrolley.com** - role = **RouteManagers**

 Because the web page is not secured, the public pages can be viewed by anyone in the public with no login.
-People will come across it and might register, but it will have no effect unless they bulk register a zillion user IDs and fill the database quota.
-Password guessing attacks could succeed if simple passwords are used.
+People will come across it and might register, and password guessing attacks could succeed if simple passwords are used.